hyperspy/hyperspy/doc/user_guide/model.rst

 is essentially the same as in this documentation any method referred to in the :py:class`~.model.BaseModel` class is available for both kinds.

-.. versionadded:: 0.9
+.. versionadded:: 1.0

     Models can be created and and fit to experimental data in both one and two dimensions i.e. spectra and images respectively.
 Most of the syntax is identical in either case.
-A one-dimensional model is created when a model is created for a :py:class:`~._signals.spectrum.Spectrum` whereas a two- dimensional model is created for a :py:class:`._signals.image.Image`.
+A one-dimensional model is created when a model is created for a :py:class:`~._signals.signal1D.Signal1D` whereas a two- dimensional model is created for a :py:class:`._signals.signal2D.Signal2D`.
     At present plotting and gradient fitting methods tools for are not yet provided for the :py:class:`~.models.model2D.Model2D` class.

 .. versionadded:: 0.7